Why Is Protein Important?

 One can (107g) of tuna provides about 20g of protein.

-All common types of fish are high in protein.
+Most fish varieties are naturally high in protein.
 For example, 100g of salmon provides about 22g of protein.

 8. Lean Beef